 Purpose and Use by OFGEM The purpose of this table is to collate values stated in the licence conditions, so that they can be referenced for use in calculating the licence terms.
 The layout for this table is similar to the input sheet.
 It has headings for each section of the workbook formula it feeds into.
-The colour coding in this table is the same as the cells within the tables where this table is the same as the cells within the tables where the values are referenced.
+The colour coding in this table is the same as the cells within the tables where the values are referenced.